agusnt/Xeon-SP_Memory_Characterization_SPEC-CPU-2K6-2K17/figure_data/README.md

 # Figure Data

-This directory contains the `csv` files needed to generate graphs 2 to 11.
+This directory contains the `csv` files needed to generate graphs from 2 to 11.

 `raw` directory have the raw data without parsing.